 Brand new to improv… or not?
 This is where it all begins.

 Ever see an improv show and think, "Man, that looks like fun?"
 It is.
 Come see for yourself.
-Every Tuesday from October 9th through November 13th, 2018 Abbie Gregory takes participants of all skill levels through the basics of improv in a ridiculously fun, totally not scary, hands-on workshop.
+Sundays from January 20th through February 24th 2019 Abbie Gregory takes participants of all skill levels through the basics of improv in a ridiculously fun, totally not scary, hands-on workshop.
 This is your gateway to the world of liberated creativity, boundless collaboration, enthusiastic support, joyous risk-taking, and unbridled laughter.
 We know you'll fall in love with improvisation.
 Come explore this unique art with Greene Room Productions; Theater Production and Ed Outreach Inc.